think-root/bluesky-connector/README.md

 4. Add tests for new functionality
 5. Submit a pull request

+## 🔗 Related Projects

+- [X Connector](https://github.com/think-root/x-connector) - Similar connector for X (Twitter)
+- [Content Maestro](https://github.com/think-root/content-maestro) - Content management system

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🔗 Related Projects

-- [X Connector](https://github.com/think-root/x-connector) - Similar connector for X (Twitter)
-- [Content Maestro](https://github.com/think-root/content-maestro) - Content management system

----

-**Note**: This project is not officially affiliated with Bluesky Social PBC.
-It's a third-party integration using the public AT Protocol APIs.